 Debra Alder – Appointed: 2016

-Most recently, Debra and family have renovated a 101 year old historical building on the main street of downtown Delavan.
-Providing affordable rental housing as well as retail café space, the building is serving as an economic catalyst for the business district.
-The area was recently named to the National Register of Historical Places.
+More recently, Debra and family have renovated a 106 year old historical building on the main street of downtown Delavan, providing affordable housing and upscale restaurant space.
+The area was named to the National Register of Historical Places.

 Deb is married to Dr. Jeffery Scherer (UW -MD ’78) and they are proud parents of Jack (UW MD ’15), Jenny and Joe.
-Outside interests include travel, Wisconsin sports, quilting and walking many miles with the family’s two lively dogs.
+Outside interests include travel and following Wisconsin sports.

 Stephanie Anderson – Appointed: 2011